 In the event that your insurance provider denies the charges for your procedure, you will be responsible for the entire balance that is due on your account.
 If this occurs, we will let you know and work with you to find a solution.
 It may be as simple as providing additional information to your insurance company.

 Patients using Medicare

 We can bill directly to Medicare.
+Please present your insurance card at each visit to ensure our information is correct.
 If you have a deductible or co-payment, this will be due at the time that we provide service.
 If we are providing you with a service that Medicare does not typically cover, or your Medicare claim is denied, we will provide you with the option to receive the necessary care at additional cost to you.
 If you are insured through Medicare we will ask that you sign “Medicare Advanced Beneficiary Notice” which further outlines these details.

 Patients using Medicaid

-All of your information regarding coverage must be correct and complete.
-If you provide us with your current Medicaid card during your initial visit to our office, we will handle all Medicaid billing responsibilities for you.
+To ensure all of your information regarding coverage is correct and complete, please provide your current Medicaid card at the time of each visit to our office.
+We will handle all Medicaid billing responsibilities for you.